mustafah15/zettelkasten/pages/philosophy of software design%2Fcomplexity in software design.md

 ---
-title: complexity in software design
+title: philosophy of software design/complexity in software design
 ---

 -